erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 ## Introduction

-A stack is a linear data structure which means that each element exists next to each other in memory.
+A stack is a linear data structure which means that each element exists next to each other in memory (contiguous memory).
 The main feature of a stack is that new components can be added or removed only from one end also known as Last In First Out (LIFO) estructure, while other data structures like [Queues](https://dbader.org/blog/queues-in-python) remove items from one end and added to the oposite end.
 Stacks are used to implement functions and are used in a variety of ways in computer science because is useful to process nested functions.

 ## Stacks in Python